Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • convulsive seizures.

-In the case of a chronic course of the disease, symptoms include:
+In case of chronic disease, symptoms include:

 • constant fatigue;

-• lowering blood pressure;
+• decreased blood pressure;

-• excitation, replaced by oppression of consciousness;
+• excitement followed by depression of consciousness;

 • dyspnea;